 - Dry and comb the lashes.

-Wearing eye makeup without eyelash extension is easy.
-But once you get lash extensions, you need to be wary about the products you use as well as their application and removal to ensure your lash extensions last for three to four weeks without falling out.
+Wearing eye makeup without eyelash extensions is easy.
+But once you get lash extensions, you need to be wary about the products you use as well as their application and removal to ensure your lash extensions last.

-Still feeling lost in between eyeliners and eyelash extensions?
+Still feeling lost when choosing an eyeliner with lash extensions?
 Write to us in the below comment box and we’ll get back to you in the shortest possible time.

 - Health Essentials (2020).
 Is Eyeliner Bad for Your Eyes?
 Keep Makeup From Harming Your Health.
 Retrieved from https://health.clevelandclinic.org/eyeliner-bad-eyes-keep-makeup-harming-health/ (Accessed on 12-2-2021)